Governor Hochul signs legislation to ban sale of dogs, cats, rabbits at retail pet stores

-ALBANY, N.Y. — Governor Kathy Hochul signed legislation that will ban the sale of certain animals at retail pet stores in the state.
+ALBANY, N.Y. — Gov. Kathy Hochul on Thursday signed legislation that will ban the sale of certain animals at retail pet stores in the state.

 S.1130/A.4283 aims to end the puppy mill-to-pet store pipeline and stop abusive breeders by banning the sale of dogs, cats, and rabbits at retail pet stores.
 Under the new law, which will take effect in 2024, pet stores will also be allowed to charge shelters rent to use their space for adoptions.